deeplearning4j/deeplearning4j/docs/deeplearning4j/templates/build-from-source.md

 ## Using Local Dependencies

 Once you've installed the DL4J stack to your local maven repository, you can now include it in your build tool's dependencies.
-Follow the typical [Getting Started](http://deeplearning4j.org/gettingstarted) instructions for Deeplearning4j, and appropriately replace versions with the SNAPSHOT version currently on the [master POM](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/pom.xml).
+Follow these pages ([maven](https://deeplearning4j.org/docs/latest/deeplearning4j-config-maven), [SBT, Gradle, & Others](https://deeplearning4j.org/docs/latest/deeplearning4j-config-buildtools)) for your build tool instructions for Deeplearning4j, and appropriately replace versions with the SNAPSHOT version currently on the [master POM](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/pom.xml).

 ## Support and Assistance